-Supply Chain Service Management—often referred to as SCSM—is simply how supply chain teams manage processes that occur outside of the transaction systems.
+Supply Chain Service Management—often referred to as SCSM or Supply Chain as a Service (SCaaS)—is simply how supply chain teams manage processes that occur outside of the transaction and logistics systems.
 This includes any process within the end-to-end supply chain that is not entirely contained within a single transaction system.

 Roll over the boxes to look at the life of a typical supply chain professional:

 We see this same routine play out in supply chains around the world.
-According to a study by PwC, only 41% of companies have an optimized response to supply chain disruptions that allows them to address incidents in a dynamic, flexible, pro- active, and collaborative manner.
+According to a study by PwC, only 41% of companies have an optimized response to supply chain disruptions that allows them to address incidents in a dynamic, flexible, proactive, and collaborative manner.
 The other 59% spend their day in reactive mode, with ad hoc approaches that result in constant firefighting of the same issues.
-As a result, over 60% of companies report a 3% or higher drop in key performance indicators due to supply chain disruptions.
+As a result, over 60% of companies report a 3% or higher drop in key performance indicators due to supply chain disruptions in fulfillment, inventory, business logistics, technology, or other areas of supply chain performance.

-3. Customer Satisfaction: 84% of customers will not return to a retailer after a poor delivery experience, and 98% say that shipping impacts brand loyalty.
+84% of customers will not return to a retailer or corporate business after a poor delivery experience, and 98% say that shipping impacts brand loyalty.

 Good SCSM adds structure, accountability, and transparency to ensure day-to-day operations run as quickly and efficiently as possible.
-Good SCSM embraces a dynamic and flexible approach, allowing companies to proactively address disruptions before they impact customer satisfaction.
-It also enables continuous and substantial long-term progress.
+Good supply chain management embraces a dynamic and flexible approach, allowing companies to proactively address disruptions in the supply chain before they impact customer satisfaction.
+It also enables continuous and substantial long-term progress to leverage supply chain efficiency.
 An optimized SCSM process would be able to identify an issue the moment it arises, assign accountability to the person responsible for handling the issue, and collaborate in order to resolve the issue.
-So say, for instance, that a critical part shortage occurs.
-SCSM allows your team to immediately see the shortage, notify the rest of the team that there’s a problem (with all the relevant information included), identify a person who works with the provider, and communicate with them on how to solve the issue.
+So say, for instance, that a critical part shortage occurs in your manufacturing supply chain.
+SCSM allows your team to immediately see the shortage, notify the rest of the team that there’s a problem (with all the relevant information included), identify a person who works with the provider, and communicate with them on how to solve the logistics issue.

 Since SCSM is a new concept for many people, let’s start by describing what good SCSM does NOT look like:

 For anyone involved with supply chains, this type of management surely rings all too familiar.
-Unfortunately, so do the repercussions:
+Unfortunately, so do the supply chain repercussions:

 • Ineffective processes